SPH MediaWorks: Founding

-On 31 March 2000, Mr Lee Cheok Yew was appointed as the CEO of SPH MediaWorks Ltd. Mr Man Shu Sum and some of the Mediacorp artistes joined from SPH MediaWorks the former as Chief Operating Officer of Mediacorp.
+On 31 March 2000, Lee Cheok Yew was appointed as the CEO of SPH MediaWorks Ltd. Man Shu Sum and some of the Mediacorp artistes joined SPH MediaWorks the former as Chief Operating Officer of Mediacorp.

-The company was founded by Singapore Press Holdings on 8 June 2000, and appointed local television industry veteran Lee Cheok Yew as its CEO.
+The company was founded by Singapore Press Holdings on 8 June 2000 in an investment worth $50 million, and appointed local television industry veteran Lee Cheok Yew as its CEO.
+The new company aimed not only at the conventional radio and television businesses, but also eyed a potential interest in the online sector.
 By October of the same year, the company announced that five actors and actresses: Kym Ng, Bryan Wong, Darren Lim, Wang Yuqing and Guo Liang have joined their ranks.
+The company set plans to launch its two channels by June 2001, aiming to attract at least 30% of Singapore's television viewers.
+The building that would house the new company, close to the main SPH one at Genting Lane, was ready to be finished by January 2001.

 In November that same year, six actors and actresses from the company's Chinese Media and Entertainment division attended training sessions in China and Taiwan, and two journalists have joined their television news division.
+MediaWorks also revealed the logos of the company and its two television channels to the public.
+The English channel was to be named TVWorks (also styled TV Works) and the Chinese channel, Channel U. The company aimed at taking over 50% of the television advertising market.
 By December, the company announced that five English-speaking actors and actresses, including local comedy star Adrian Pang, have joined their ranks.
+For the news service, MediaWorks poached Arnold Gay and Michelle Quah from Channel NewsAsia.
+Early in 2001, concerns had emerged at MediaCorp that it would have started a war between both companies.